-- Areas of Study
+Area of Study

-Extended media students may work with traditional art form but will be asked to experiment with additional medium and technics such as installation, sound, performance, social interaction, video, 3dprinting or laser cutting.
+While it is possible to focus on a particular medium, students are encouraged to take the time to explore different artistic avenue before solely devoting their time to one specific form.
+Extended media students will be invited to experiment with additional medium and technics such as installation, sound, performance, social interaction, video, 3dprinting or laser cutting.
 Self-assigned and independent projects exploring multiple media in 2D, 3D or time based will be encouraged in intermediary and advanced level classes.

-Students seeking a concentration in extended media are encouraged to develop an interest in additional media such as ceramics, drawing, fiber, printmaking, photography, and sculpture.
+Students seeking a concentration in extended media are welcome to develop an interest in additional media such as ceramics, drawing, fiber, printmaking, photography, and sculpture.
 Over a period of time, students are expected to develop an interdisciplinary but cohesive body of work for the BFA Thesis Exhibition.

 Facilities and Equipment

-Individual studios for graduate and advanced students
+- Individual studios for graduate and advanced students

-Dry erase table
+- Dry erase table

-3D printing Lab
+- 3D printing Lab

-Clay 3D printer
+- Clay 3D printer

-Mac Lab with video and sound editing program.
+- Mac Lab with video and sound editing program.

 - Divers Arduino Microcontrollers